richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 |13 |shiftLogicalUnsafe|thrpt|1      |5      |5.615899 |0.098102           |ops/us|8           |1030       |

-This might be different if run on a better machine for benchmarking, and won't be true for AVX-512 chips, and is betting against any benefits from autovectorisation.
+This might turn out differently if run on a better machine for benchmarking, won't be true for AVX-512 chips, and is betting against any benefits from autovectorisation.

 What about arithmetic shifts?
-These preserve the sign, and make more sense applied to `byte`s than unsigned shifts do.
+These preserve the sign, and make more sense applied to `byte`s without masking than unsigned shifts do.
-Ths straightforward code, now targeted for autovectorisation in JDK13, is almost identical:
+This straightforward code, now targeted for autovectorisation in JDK13, is almost identical:

 ```java
   @Benchmark